John Coleman Burroughs

-John Coleman Burroughs (28 February 1913 – 22 February 1979) was an American illustrator known for his illustrations of the works of his father, Edgar Rice Burroughs.
+John Coleman Burroughs (February 28, 1913 – February 22, 1979) was an American illustrator known for his illustrations of the works of his father, Edgar Rice Burroughs.

 Life

-John Burroughs was born in Chicago, the son of Edgar Rice Burroughs, creator of Tarzan, and of his first wife, Emma Centennia Hulbert.
+Burroughs was born in Chicago, the son of Edgar Rice Burroughs, creator of Tarzan, and of his first wife, Emma Centennia Hulbert.
 When he was six, the family moved to California and settled on the estate they renamed Tarzana.
 John briefly attended Page Military Academy but couldn't adjust to the strict regimen and was removed in midyear and tutored at home (he had contracted a mild case of polio, and his parents were worried about his being exposed to the disease in public schools).
 He later attended the Los Angeles Coaching School, Urban Military Academy, and Van Nuys High School, where he wrote and illustrated stories, graduating in 1930.
 He then enrolled in Pomona College, graduating with honors in 1934.

-On 12 December 1936, he married Jane Ralston.
+On December 12, 1936, he married Jane Ralston.
 They had three children, John Ralston Burroughs, Danton Burroughs, and Dian Burroughs.
 They were divorced in 1961.

-On 16 December 1961, John married his second wife, Mary, and they had two children together named Kim and Stacy.
-Kim later married Alan Siflinger and had two children named Travis Siflinger and Cassidy Siflinger.
-Travis went on to have a child with Stephanie Bolda named Parker Siflinger-Bolda.
-Cassidy eventually had a child named Bayla Siflinger.
+On December 16, 1961, John married his second wife, Mary, and they had two children together named Kim and Stacy.
 Mary and John divorced around 1972.

 John's creative powers were sapped by Parkinson's disease in his final years.